 If you have a yard or a garden, chances are you’re going to have to deal with a rodent or two over the years.
 But, the presence of mice, rats, or other rodents is a problem homeowners and gardeners do not like to even talk about.
 When you have rodents of any kind on your property, the problem eats at you and is on your mind, until they have been eradicated.
 So, let’s get right to the topic of “How to Control Rodents”.

 The bottom line is you must get rid of them.
 So, let’s talk about the unspeakable.

 Ladies and Gentlemen, controlling rodents is a matter of “Choose your weapon!”

 Most often, homeowners turn to mice and rat poisons.
 Chances are, you won’t see the dead mouse or rat.
 And, you won’t have to dispose of it.
 You know it works, when the poisons stops disappearing.

 For home gardeners, this is more problematic.
 You are placing poisons in or around your garden.
 The poisons can get into the soil, and ultimately into the food you eat.
 Even if you are very careful, a poisoned rodent can die in the garden, and decompose right there.
 While we are not the experts on the risks, we do know there is some risk.

 As a result, many home gardeners avoid the use of poisons all together.

-With other rodent controls, you need to deal with the carcass.
-Here are a
+With these rodent control methods, you need to deal with the carcass or even a live rodent.
+Here are a few: